Shopify/quilt/.changeset/tall-glasses-play.md

 '@shopify/react-router': major
 ---

-Updates `react-router-dom` to v6.

-- `react-router-dom` is now a peer dependency instead of a direct dependency.
-- We no longer re-export anything from `react-router-dom`, instead consumers can import what they need directly from `react-router-dom`.
+`@shopify/react-router` is now `react-router` v6 compatible.
+In order to make it clearer what comes from `react-router-dom`, and what comes from `@shopify/react-router` we have removed reexports from `react-router-dom`. `react-router-dom` is now a peer dependency of this package.
+The `Link` component has been removed.

+Consumers should add `react-router-dom` as a dependency alongside `@shopify/react-router`, and all imports aside from `Router` and `Redirect` should updated to imported from `react-router-dom`.